How many people apply to the program and how many are admitted?

 When will I find out about the results of my application?

-Students will be informed about the admissions decision (by email) typically the week before spring break.
+Students will be informed by email about the admissions decision typically during the week before spring break.
 Admitted students will be required to attend an evening orientation meeting shortly after spring break.

 When should I apply to the OS concentration?

 The OS Program admits students once a year, during the winter semester.
 You should plan to apply in the winter term of your sophomore year.
 To apply, you must have completed at least two of the three prerequisites and be enrolled in the third.
 Please also note that you can only apply to the OS Program once.
 If you have questions about when you should apply, please see a program representative.